itsflores/3005-project-mobile/README.md

   - john
   - david

-The password for all of this users is `password`.
+The password for these users is `password`.

 There are also 3 default publishers: